Practical guides for AI adoption

 The Visual Powerhouse

 Make sits perfectly between Zapier's simplicity and n8n's power.
-Its visual scenario builder is the best in the industry, making complex automations surprisingly approachable.
+Its visual scenario builder makes complex automations easier to understand and maintain.
 I often recommend Make for businesses ready to graduate from Zapier.

 Advantages